onnlucky/hotel/readme.txt

-add a "static" layer, where the symbol table, gc, and mainloops+locks live allow multiple vm's per loop, and muliple loops per vm (io and gui loops...) handle when to exit...
+add a "static" layer, where the symbol table, gc, and mainloops+locks live allow multiple vm's per loop, and muliple loops per vm (io and gui loops...) handle when to exit... what about close() and stat(); they might still block or eintr ... do them on yet another thread?

 bug: tlCallableIs does not know complex user objects, just try and catch not callable?
 bug: { x: 42, x: runtime } is error due to duplicate x